onap/vnfrqts-requirements/docs/Chapter5.rst

 Nested Heat Templates
 ---------------------

-OpenECOMP supports nested Heat templates per the OpenStack specifications.
+ONAP supports nested Heat templates per the OpenStack specifications.
 Nested templates may be suitable for larger VNFs that contain many repeated instances of the same VM type(s).
 A common usage pattern is to create a nested template for each VM type along with its